luman75/audiohubctl/ReadMe.txt

 --------------

 As Linux distributions vary these instructions are a guide to installation and use.
-FTDI has tested the driver and samples with Ubuntu 12.04 (kernel version 3.2) for i386 and x86_64, and Debian 6 'squeeze' (kernel version 2.6.32) for arm926.
+FTDI has tested the driver with Ubuntu 14.04 (kernel version 3.13) for i386 and x86_64, and Raspbian 7 (kernel version 3.18) for arm-v6-hf.

 FTDI developed libftd2xx primarily to aid porting Windows applications written with D2XX to Linux.
 We intend the APIs to behave the same on